infoExchange is an original resource that examines topics relating to suicide in a way that encourages conversation, written in an editorial style.

 Upon closer scrutiny, however, the name and claim of Zero Suicide began to make more sense.
 There are many other industries that have set seemingly lofty goals of achieving perfect safety records.
 As such, over the past three decades the airline, auto, nuclear power, and construction industries, among others, have dramatically improved their safety records.
 Each organization began their quest for safety perfection by first setting that exact goal: zero.
 They wrote it into their official company directives, set it as an expectation, developed concrete strategies to set the new trajectory and over time it became fully embedded in workplace culture.
 Which brings us to today, where it is now commonplace to view perfection as a goal.
 We expect our flights to not crash-land and our bridges to not collapse.
 Healthcare is no exception.
 Over the last couple of decades, we have seen significant uptake in patient safety and have redesigned systems to better prevent untoward events.
 Why then, are we reluctant to apply this same principle to suicide?
 If suicide is indeed preventable, can we not also make changes in practice to drive our suicide rate to zero?

 There are many reasons why we may think Zero Suicide is a non-starter and, arguably, these reasons are grounded in our values and beliefs.
 Historically, suicide has been viewed as an unfortunate negative outcome of some other mental health concern.
 Suicide is scary: we often do not want to talk about it for fear of inciting it, offending someone, or being at a loss of how to thwart it.
 It is still not uncommon today for people to say that people determined to kill themselves eventually will, they believe there is ultimately nothing we can do to stop them.
-This is a myth: suicide is preventable, because people at risk of suicide do not actually want to die: they want the pain of living to end.
+This is a myth: suicide is preventable, because people considering suicide do not actually want to die: they want the pain of living to end.
 The Zero Suicide movement posits that suicide is in and of itself a mental health concern and should be addressed directly.
 It is predicated on the belief that suicide is preventable, and that people can recover from suicidal crisis.

 A patient presenting at an emergency room for suicidality should be stabilized – people in suicidal crisis cannot sustain this crisis point for long – it is either resolved by intervention or death.
 Stabilization is key but it is not the only treatment needed: it is equally important that any co-occurring concerns (such as depression, anxiety, substance use disorder or a particular psychosis) are fully recognized, as they may be underlying their suicidality.

 Sadly, we hear many stories of patients being discharged from hospital emergency rooms once “stabilized” only to die by suicide on their way home: their suicide risk has not been fully addressed.
 Others may make it home from the hospital but do not return for follow-up.
 In the US, approximately 70% of patients who leave the emergency room after a suicide attempt fail to attend their first follow-up appointment (Luxton, et al., 2013).
 This is alarming.
 Why and how is our system failing these vulnerable people?
-How can we create wrap-around care to support people at risk of suicide?
+How can we create wrap-around care to support people considering suicide?

 In the 1990s, there was growing discontent with the seemingly rampant negligence found in US healthcare systems.
 Up to 98,000 deaths per year in the US occurred because of medical errors, ranking medical errors in the top 10 causes of deaths.
 20% of suicide deaths were by people who had been treated by the healthcare system and then discharged (de Jonge, et al., 2011).